rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 The next challenge makes things more interesting.

-Instead of changing an integer to *anything other than zero*, suppose we need to make an integer equal some exact value:
+Instead of changing an integer to *anything other than zero*, Stack 1 requires an exact value.
+CS4401 uses `0x45444f4d`, whose packed bytes spell `MODE`;
+CS557 uses the newline-containing `0x0d0a0d0a` value:

 ```c
 if (modified == 0x0d0a0d0a) {